mdinicola/covid-notify/README.md

 # covid-notify
-Get the daily new Covid-19 cases in Ontario
+Get the daily new Covid-19 cases.
+Limited to Onatario, Canada